EOLab-HSRW/tambopata-neolink-mqtt/readme.md

 docker compose up -d
 ```

-Then attach to the MQTT Broker container
+Then use exec to run commands on the MQTT Broker container

 ```bash
 docker compose exec mosquitto sh